wsatchmo/React_Clicky/README.md

 + How it works +
 ```

   - Users select a character to begin, but must not select the same character twice.
 The score counter will keep their score, up to the maximum of sixteen (there are sixteen possible character choices); if the user choses the same character twice they lose the round and their game starts over.
-Depending on the game's current state, the message will read one of three variants:
+Depending on the game's current state, the message will read one of four variants:

      * Not playing yet: "Choose your fighter - Defeat all challengers!"